 Describe your organisation's GOVERNANCE system.
-Describe HOW your organisation addresses its responsibilities to the public, ensures ETHICAL BEHAVIOUR, and practices good citizenship.
+Describe How your organisation addresses its responsibilities to the public, ensures ETHICAL BEHAVIOUR, and practices good citizenship.

-- a.
-Organisational Governance - (1) How does your organisation review and achieve the following KEY aspects in your GOVERNANCE system: - accountability for management's actions - fiscal accountability - transparency in operations and selection of and disclosure policies for GOVERNANCE board members, as appropriate - independence in internal and external audits - protection of STAKEHOLDER and stockholder interests, as appropriate - (2) How do you evaluate the PERFORMANCE of your SENIOR LEADERS, including the chief executive?
-How do you evaluate the PERFORMANCE of members of your GOVERNANCE board, as appropriate?
-How do SENIOR LEADERS and your GOVERNANCE board use these PERFORMANCE reviews to further develop and to improve both their personal leadership EFFECTIVENESS and that of your board and LEADERSHIP SYSTEM, as appropriate? - b.
-Legal and Ethical Behaviour - (1) How do you address any adverse impacts on society of your products, services, and operations?
-How do you anticipate public concerns with current and future products, services, and operations?
+a.
+Organisational Governance

+- (1) How does your organisation review and achieve the following KEY aspects in your GOVERNANCE system: - accountability for councillor's management's actions - fiscal accountability - transparency in operations and selection of and disclosure policies for those responsible for GOVERNANCE, as appropriate - independence in internal and external audits - protection of STAKEHOLDER and community interests, as appropriate - (2) How do you evaluate the PERFORMANCE of your SENIOR LEADERS, including the chief executive?
+How do you evaluate the PERFORMANCE of the council and council committees, as appropriate?
+How do SENIOR LEADERS and the Council use these PERFORMANCE reviews to improve both their personal leadership EFFECTIVENESS and that of your governance and LEADERSHIP SYSTEM, as appropriate?

+b.
+Legal and Ethical Behaviour

+- (1) How do you address any adverse impacts on your communities of your policy development services and operations?
+How do you anticipate public concerns with current and future policies and services delivery?
 How do you prepare for these concerns in a proactive manner, including using resource-sustaining PROCESSES, as appropriate?
-What are your KEY COMPLIANCE PROCESSES, MEASURES, and GOALS for achieving and surpassing regulatory and legal requirements, as appropriate?
-What are your KEY PROCESSES, MEASURES, and GOALS for addressing risks associated with your products, services, and operations? - (2) How does your organisation promote and ensure ETHICAL BEHAVIOUR in all your interactions?
+What are your KEY compliance OUTCOMES, PROCESSES, and MEASURES, for achieving and surpassing regulatory and legal requirements, as appropriate?
+What are your KEY PROCESSES, MEASURES, and GOALS for addressing risks associated with your policy development and services delivery? - (2) How does your CEO, senior managers and Councillors promote and ensure ETHICAL BEHAVIOUR in all your interactions?
 What are your KEY PROCESSES and MEASURES OF INDICATORS for enabling and monitoring ETHICAL BEHAVIOUR in your GOVERNANCE structure, throughout your organisation, and in interactions with CUSTOMERS and PARTNERS and other STAKEHOLDERS?
-How do you monitor and respond to breaches of ETHICAL BEHAVIOUR? - c.
-Support of KEY Communities
+How do you monitor and respond to alleged breaches of ETHICAL BEHAVIOUR?

+c.
+Support of Key Communities